codewithheeren/Java/Material/Java Day 5.md

  **Topics Covered**
 --------------
+- instanceof operator
+- Cloning
+  - Shallow cloning
+  - Deep cloning
+- Immutable class
 - Nested Class
     - Static nested
     - Instance nested class
     - Local inner class
     - Anonymous class
 --------------
+## instanceof Operator

+The `instanceof` operator is used to check whether an object is an instance of a specific class or interface, allowing for type checking and type conversion in Java.
+Child child = new Child();
+sysout(child instance of Child) ->   true

+Parent parent = new Child();
+sysout(parent instance of Child) ->   true

 ###  Nested Class or Inner Class: What and Why?